vocalpy/vak/doc/tutorial/autoannotate.rst

    or `notepad++ <https://notepad-plus-plus.org/>`_
 3. download example data (from this dataset: https://figshare.com/articles/Bengalese_Finch_song_repository/4805749 )

- - one day of birdsong, for :download:`training data <https://ndownloader.figshare.com/files/9537229>`
+ - one day of birdsong, for
+   :download:`training data (click to download) <https://ndownloader.figshare.com/files/9537229>`
- - another day, for :download:`prediction data <https://ndownloader.figshare.com/files/9537232>`
+ - another day, for
+   :download:`prediction data (click to download) <https://ndownloader.figshare.com/files/9537232>`
  - Be sure to extract the files from these archives!
    On Windows you can use programs like `WinRAR <https://www.rarlab.com/>`_ or `WinZIP <https://www.winzip.com/win/en/tar-gz-file.html>`_, on mac you can double click the ``.tar.gz`` file, and on (Ubuntu) linux you can right-click and select the ``Extract to`` option.

-4. download the corresponding configuration files for :download:`training <../ini/gy6or6_train.ini>`
+4. download the corresponding configuration files (click to download):
+   :download:`gy6or6_train.toml <../toml/gy6or6_train.toml>`
-   and :download:`prediction <../ini/gy6or6_predict.ini>`
+   and :download:`gy6or6_predict.toml <../toml/gy6or6_predict.toml>`

 --------
 Overview
 --------

-There are four steps to using ``vak`` to automate vocal annotations with neural networks
+There are four steps to using ``vak`` to automate annotating vocalizations

 1. :ref:`prepare a training dataset <prepare-training-dataset>`, from a small annotated dataset of vocalizations